joeljosephwebdev/pingtt_submission/README.md

 ## Wishlist 🌟

-Here are some improvements I would have like to implement but did not have the time;
+Here are some improvements I would have like to implement had I had more time;

 * Implement multi-threading to split up the work on the attendance and employee dbs to allow for concurrent processing.
 This would have seen a drastic improvement to the speed of our program.
 * Add basic error handling. (this would help with troubleshooting)